kaicataldo/eleventy-plugin-react/README.md

 import ParentLayout from "../layouts/ParentLayout";
 import ChildComponent from "../components/ChildComponent";

+// This can be a syncrhonous or asynchronous function.
+// `data` is the data provided by Eleventy for this page to allow for
+// computed values and use of functions. export async function pageData(data) {
+  return {};
+}

 // `props` is the data provided by Eleventy. export default function IndexPage(props) {
   return (